 A fortress created to protect the Saint

-Legend has it that the church-fortress was built around the first chapel dedicated to the holy martyr in the following centuries to protect it from attacks by Barbary pirates and to safely accommodate all those faithful who had come from far away.
+The Sanctuary of San Vito overlooks the square of the same name in the historic center, the undisputed symbol of San Vito Lo Capo.
+Legend has it that around the first chapel dedicated to the holy martyr, the fortress-church was built in the following centuries to protect it from attacks by Barbary pirates; a place that would also safely host all the pilgrims who came from far away.

 After several building interventions, the fortress that surrounded the church assumed its current dimensions: 104 meters in base, 16 in height, walls with a thickness from a maximum of two and a half meters to a minimum of twenty centimeters.